 About the Open Bankruptcy Project

 The Open Bankruptcy Project is a 501(c)(3) nonprofit organization that builds free, open-source tools for bankruptcy court transparency.
-We analyze the Federal Judicial Center's Integrated Database, which contains filing-level records for nearly 5 million federal bankruptcy cases spanning 2008 through 2024 across all 94 federal judicial districts.
+We analyze the Federal Judicial Center's Integrated Database, which contains filing-level records for nearly 5 million federal bankruptcy cases spanning 2008 through 2025 across all 94 federal judicial districts.

 Key Facts

-94 Federal Districts
+94 Federal districts covered

-$0 Cost to Users
+$0 Cost to users (no ads, no signup)

 Story Angles